-As we take time with this booklet during the season of Advent, may our reflections and prayer practices deepen our relationship with God so that we may more fully experience the celebration of the coming of Christ.
+As we take time with this booklet, with these prayers, may our reflections deepen our relationship with God, so that we may bring healing and hope to our world as we prepare our hearts to celebrate the coming of Christ.

 In Christ’s peace,